 Selenium is one of the most popular Automated Testing suites.
 Selenium is designed in such a way to support and encourage Automation Testing of functional aspects of web-based applications and a wide range of browsers and platforms.
-Due to its existence in the open source community, it has become one of the most accepted tools amongst the testing professionals.
+Due to its existence in the open-source community, it has become one of the most accepted tools amongst the testing professionals.

 Selenium supports a broad range of browsers, technologies, and platforms.

-Selenium is not just a single tool or a utility, its rather a package of several testing tools, hence it is referred as a Suite.
-Each of these tools is designed to cater different testing and test environment requirements.
+Selenium is not just a single tool or a utility, its rather a package of several testing tools, hence it is referred to as a Suite.
+Each of these tools is designed to cater to different testing and test environment requirements.

 The suite package constitutes of the following set of tools: